36 monthsProgramme duration

 Our programme draws on the expertise of staff from across the School of Literatures, Languages and Cultures (LLC).
 Literature and the arts have been taught here for over 250 years, and our research expertise covers a broad range of intermedial phenomena such as:

-Over the course of your PhD, you’ll be expected to complete an original body of work under the expert guidance of your supervisors leading to a dissertation of usually between 80,000 and 100,000 words.
+Over the course of your PhD, you will complete an original body of work under the expert guidance of at least two supervisors.
+Your thesis will be around 80,000 words.

 Programme overview